jvbenavi/k6wlr.com/content/pages/about.md

 Title: About
 Date: 2014-09-03 10:20
-Modified: 2014-09-03 10:30
+Modified: 2021-12-01 10:30
 Authors: Jose Benavdes
 Summary: My about page

 ![Alt Text]({static}/images/self.jpg)

+Jose started employment as a contractor at NASA Ames Research Center in 2008 as a member of the Advanced Control and Evolvable Systems (ACES) Group in the Intelligent Systems Division.

+Jose is currently the Project Manager of the NASA International Space Station (ISS) Astrobee Facility project.
+In conjunction with the prior platform, SPHERES , the Astrobee Facility is one of the most used and popular ISS National Lab Facilities with over 80 on-board test sessions and 400+ hours of Facility Console activities involving crew.

+His past projects include rapid prototyping of controls systems using FPGAs, controls-oriented vehicle design of air-breathing hypersonic aircraft, trajectory generation and optimization for tactical flight management systems, pilot-in-the-loop high fidelity 6-dof flight simulation, and small satellite software.
+His research interests include embedded systems, rapid prototyping of control systems, spacecraft, small satellites, robotics, and human-machine interaction (HMI).

-Jose is an Engineer with the Advanced Control and Evolvable Systems (ACES) Group in the Intelligent Systems Division at NASA Ames Research Center.
-Jose is employed by Stinger Ghaffarian Technologies (SGT).
-He has a bachelors and masters degree from Arizona State University in Electrical Engineering specializing in Control Systems.
+He has a bachelors and masters degree from Arizona State University in Electrical Engineering, with specialization in control systems.
+His hobbies include reading, hiking, dancing, and computer networking.

-Interests Include Embedded Systems, Rapid prototyping of control systems (high-level to low-level code generation and tool chain automation), NextGen air traffic guidance and control, Human-Machine Interaction (HMI), automation, general aircraft/spacecraft control systems, and IVA free-flyers.

 ### Resume ([PDF]({static}/pdfs/resume.pdf)/[TXT]({static}/pdfs/resume.txt))